MALVA PUDDING CUPPIES

 - Place the tray into the preheated oven & bake for 20-25 mins until golden.

-- Whilst the puddings are baking, get started with the syrup by placing the butter into a small pot or saucepan.
+- About 10 minutes before the malva puddings are done in the oven, get started with the sauce by placing the butter into a small pot or saucepan.

 - Pour in the water.